mfaani/mfaani/content/posts/how-fidelity-stocks-work.md

 But if you don't cash on it until you're retired, then you're selling it in a year where your income is ~$0 (because you don't have any income salary).
 So your tax bracket is lower.

+### How do I change my ESPP contribution rate?

+For my company we're only allowed to do that in the first two weeks of every quarter.
+During a quarter we can only set it back to `%0` i.e. for my account I wasn't able to reduce it from `%10` to `%5`.

+How to access it: Portfolio >> Stock Plans >> ESPP Contribution Balance >> Change Contribution Rate

+I'm not sure why but it has two (current and future) offerings.
+I believe those are for my current quarter and upcoming i.e. I wasn't given an option to change it for current and all upcoming offerings.

 ## What's a Stock Option?

 From [here](https://smartasset.com/investing/how-do-stock-options-work):